Qiskit/qiskit-metapackage/README.md

 $ pip install qiskit
 ```

-The following elements and components will be installed.
+See [install](doc/install.rst) Qiskit for detailed instructions, how to use virtual environments, and
+build from source standalone versions of the individual Qiskit elements and components.

+## Qiskit Details

+Qiskit consists of elements and components and it is our goal to have all the elements and components install
+using this mega package.
 However, currently some still are not included
 in the default pip and need to be installed following instructions in there individual packages (this will be fixed
 in the next update)